.NET 1.1Convert Comma-Separated Strings to String Arrays

 String.Split Method

-The following code shows how to split a comma-separated list:
+The following code splits a comma-separated list:

 string fruit = "Apple,Banana,Orange,Strawberry";